joe-plumb-notes/coursera-python-ml/README.md

     - Might not need to apply ML to this problem - there might be another way to classify in a machine readable format (e.g. geolocation stored in image metadata to infer location rather than training classifier)
 - _Only use the test set for testing_ - this complete separation is important and will be covered later.
 - Can use a `matplotlib cmap` (`from matplotlib import cm`) to plot scatters/histograms breaking down each feature by the labels.
+- Well defined classes and separation in the feature space is a good indication that suggests the classifier is likely to be able to predict the class label from the features with good accuracy.
+Visualisation used in this module works well with feature sets of less than 20.
+- Unsupervised learning has different vis techniques to cover large feature dimensions (hundreds, thousands, millions of features), to represent each object.
+- Feature pair plot plots all possible pairs of features and produces scatter plot for each pair, showing whether features are correlated or not.
+- Diagonal shows histogram with distribution of feature values for that feature.
+- Can also look at features that use a subset of 3 features by building a 3d plot (this is awesome)

+### K-nearest neighbors classification
 -